FrançaisEnglishEspañolItalianoDeutschPortuguêsNederlandsPolski

 ARR (Annual Recurring Revenue)

-ARR is the standard reporting metric for SaaS companies once they pass roughly €1M in revenue.
-Below that threshold, MRR is more useful because monthly changes are large enough in percentage terms that annual projections mislead.
-ARR assumes your current MRR holds for 12 months, which it won’t — but it gives a consistent yardstick for year-over-year comparison.
+ARR is the standard reporting metric among SaaS metrics for companies once they pass roughly €1M in revenue.
+Below that threshold, MRR is the more honest of the two SaaS metrics because monthly changes are large enough in percentage terms that annual projections mislead.
+ARR assumes your current MRR holds for 12 months, which it won’t, but it gives a consistent yardstick for year-over-year comparison.

 ARR = MRR × 12